umrover/mrover-ros/src/esw/drive/README.md

 #### [`odrive_control.py`](./odrive_control.py)

-This program runs main for one particular ODrive, taking a command line argument (either front, middle, or back).
+This program controls the behavior of three ODrives.
-Three threads run simultaneously:
+Various threads run simultaneously:
-One thread to process incoming commands, one thread to publish ODrive data, and one thread to manage the watchdog.
+One thread to process incoming commands, three threads to publish ODrive data for the three ODrives, and three thread to manage the watchdog for the three ODrives.

 #### ODriveBridge